 • 14-day free UK returns policy

-The armchair features a mellow brown elm colour.
-It has a lovely colour and patination; this can only be achieved through age and years of care and cleaning it has received.
+The armchair features a rich golden-brown oak colour.
+As it boasts the original polish, it has a fantastic colour and patination; this can only be achieved through age and years of care and cleaning it has received.

-This antique swivel office chair would look superb in a variety of rooms in the home, especially the office or study as it is so comfortable.
+This Edwardian desk chair would look superb in a variety of rooms in the home, especially the office or study as it is so comfortable.
 This item would certainly grace any home.
 So, don’t miss out on your chance to own a lovely piece of furniture.

 The following information provides dimensions on when the chair height is lowered and also raised to its highest setting using by adjusting the central steel rod: